Does Home Insurance Cover Sports Equipment?

 1. 1

-Take photos and video of damaged sports equipment before moving or discarding anything.
-If the equipment was stolen, file a police report within 24 hours.
-Save receipts, appraisals or pre-loss photos as proof of ownership and value, since insurers routinely request this documentation during the claims review.
+Photograph and video damaged equipment before moving or discarding anything.
+For stolen gear, file a police report within 24 hours.
+Save receipts, appraisals or pre-loss photos, because insurers ask for proof of ownership and value during the claims review.

 2. 2

-Check your declarations page for your personal property limit, per-item sublimit and deductible amount.
+Pull your declarations page and note your personal property limit, per-item sublimit and deductible.
 If a scheduled personal property endorsement is attached, confirm the listed items and their insured values.
-This step helps estimate whether the total loss will exceed your deductible before opening a claim.
+Knowing your numbers tells you whether the loss will clear your deductible before you open a claim.

 3. 3